The Frozen Farmer takes the “farm to table” trend to the next level as these farmers really are the chefs.

 The Frozen Farmer, a newly minted division of the family-owned and operated Evans Farms of Bridgeville, Del., officially opened June 18th, 2015.
 The frozen confectionary also has a mobile food truck that caters off-site fairs, festivals, private events, parties and weddings.

 Fans of The Frozen Farmer now recognize Jo Ellen as “Momma Jo,” the lady who makes the magic happen in The Frozen Farmer kitchen.

-Evans Farms Produce wholesales their local produce direct to nearly a dozen different restaurants in Delaware, over 70 grocers throughout Delaware, Maryland, and Washington, D.C., and at nearly a half a dozen off-site seasonal product market locations in Sussex County and Kent county, Del., and at their on-farm market.
+Evans Farms Produce wholesales their local produce direct to nearly a dozen different restaurants in Delaware, nearly 100 grocers throughout Delaware, Maryland, and Washington, D.C., and at nearly a half a dozen off-site seasonal product market locations in Sussex County and Kent county, Del., and at their on-farm market.

-The Frozen Farmer and Evans Farms Produce are location at 9843 Seashore Highway in Bridgeville, Del.
+The Frozen Farmer and Evans Farms Produce are located at 9843 Seashore Highway in Bridgeville, Del.